MPRE Test Conditions

 - Extended testing time

-- Supervised breaks (pause-the-clock break time)
+- Supervised breaks (for more information, visit stop-the-clock break time)

 - Separate room (from standard test takers)